Doing our part for a drug-free environment

 It's easy to safely dispose of your expired or unused medications.

 Simply take your medications to one of the many pharmacies that is participating in the Medications Return Program (MRP).
+You can look up nearby return locations by using your postal code.

 About the Medications Return Program